jacobandreas/writing/_posts/2013-02-27-cam-and-granta.md

-In months of rowing we have seen the Cam in all her moods: when, bloated with rainwater, she tugs at the rolling boathouse doors; when, on windy days, small waves on her surface break backwards and show her flowing in the wrong direction; when, at dawn's first breaking, she wreaths herself in a delicate pink haze, in coal-smoke and barges' grumbling.
+In months of rowing we have seen the Cam in all her moods: when, bloated with rainwater, she tugs at the rolling boathouse doors; when, on windy days, small waves on her surface roll backward and show her flowing in the wrong direction; when, at dawn's first breaking, she wreaths herself in a delicate pink haze, in coal-smoke and barges' grumbling.
 On icy mornings we glide through silent compaines of mute swans, our blades balanced and feathered, hovering